donaldsonjw/hoard/README.md

 ### Documentation

-The current documentation is incomplete but can be found in the [manual](https://github.com/donaldsonjw/hoard/tree/master/manual/hoard.pdf).
-The protocols are mostly documented but sustantial work remains for the concrete implementations.
-There are also number of tests included which can provid examples of using the library (To run the tests, you will need to install [btest](https://github.com/donaldsonjw/btest)).
+The current documentation is incomplete but can be found in the [manual](https://github.com/donaldsonjw/hoard/raw/master/manual/hoard.pdf).
+The protocols are mostly documented but work remains for the concrete implementation documentation.
+There are also number of tests included which can provide examples of using the library (To run the tests, you will need to install [btest](https://github.com/donaldsonjw/btest)).